Sliven Province

 Sliven Province (Област Сливен, former name Sliven okrug) is a province in southeastern Bulgaria, named after its administrative and industrial centre—the city of Sliven.
-It embraces a territory of 3,544.1 km2 that is divided into four municipalities, with a total population, as of December 2009, of 204,887.
+It has a territory of 3,544.1 km2 that is divided into four municipalities, with a total population, as of December 2009, of 204,887.

 Municipalities

 The Sliven province contains four municipalities.
 The following table shows the names of each municipality in English and Cyrillic, the main town or village (towns are shown in bold), and the population of each as of December 2009.

 Main city

-Sliven is situated at the foot of the unique rock massif "Sinite Kamani" (The Blue Rocks), very close to mineral springs.
+Sliven is situated in the Sliven Valley at the foothills of the unique rock massif "Sinite Kamani" (The Blue Rocks) in the Balkan Mountains, very close to mineral springs.
 The town is famous for its clean fresh air, clean water sources, mild winters and cool summers.

-Sliven is the only Bulgarian town that has never changed its Slavonic name, though it is one of the oldest settlements in Europe.
+Sliven is thought to be one of the oldest settlements in Europe.
 Thracians, Romans, Slavs, and Ancient Greeks have all lived in the region.
 The first Roman settlement on this place, Tuida (3rd century BC), was a famous trade centre.
 Sliven was mentioned as a big town for the first time in 1153 by the Arab traveler Muhammad al-Idrisi.